OpenStackKen/genestack/docs/overview/documentation/modifications.md

+# Local Documentation Customizations

-# Custom Genestack Admonition
+## Custom Genestack Admonition

-There is now a 'genestack' admonition type:
+We have added a 'genestack' admonition type:

 ```
 !!! genestack